amansolankiaj/Flutter-Roadmap-and-Resources-Guide/README.md

 ## 📃 Other Resources

-Below are the resources which you can use to expand you Flutter knowledge and research:
+Below are the resources which you can use to expand you Flutter knowledge, research and work:
 - [Flutter Official Doc][flutterdoc]
 - [ItsAllWidgets][itsallwidges]
 - Medium